-Each year, tobacco use kills more than 480,000 Americans, making it the leading cause of preventable death and disease in the United States.1 Every day in the United States, nearly 2,900 American youth smoke their first cigarette every day, and it's estimated that more than 700 become daily smokers.
+Each year, tobacco use kills more than 480,000 Americans, making it the leading cause of preventable death and disease in the United States.1 Every day in the United States, nearly 2,900 American youth smoke their first cigarette and more than 700 become daily smokers.2

-Everything we do is designed to reduce the impact of tobacco on public health, including our top three goals to:
+Everything we do is designed to reduce the impact of tobacco on public health, including our top three priorities:

-- Prevent Americans—especially youth—from starting to use tobacco
+- Reduce initiation rates and prevent youth from starting to use tobacco

 - Decrease the harms of tobacco product use

-- Publishing guidance to help industry comply with regulations for tobacco products
+- Publishing guidance to help the industry comply with regulations for tobacco products.

-- Conducting retailer inspections to ensure compliance with laws restricting sales of tobacco products to youth, and issuing warning letters and monetary penalties for violations
+- Conducting retailer inspections to ensure compliance with laws restricting sales of tobacco products to youth, and issuing warning letters and monetary penalties for violations.

-- Restricting the access and attractiveness of cigarettes and smokeless tobacco to kids
+- Restricting the access and attractiveness of cigarettes and smokeless tobacco to young people.

-- Prohibiting the use of misleading claims such as "low," "light," and "mild" that falsely imply products are safer
+- Prohibiting the use of misleading claims such as “low,” “light,” and “mild” that falsely imply that some tobacco products are safer.

-- Producing public information and education campaigns about the dangers of regulated tobacco products
+- Launching public information and education campaigns, particularly targeted to youth, about the dangers of regulated tobacco products.

-Partnering with other public health agencies to conduct cutting-edge research on a range of topics such as smoking initiation and nicotine addiction.
+- Partnering with other public health agencies to conduct cutting-edge research on a range of topics such as smoking initiation and nicotine addiction.

 - Using the best available science to develop and issue regulations to protect the nation's health.

 1. US Department of Health and Human Services.
 The Health Consequences of Smoking—50 Years of Progress.
 A Report of the Surgeon General.
 Atlanta, GA: US Dept of Health and Human Services, Centers for Disease Control and Prevention, National Center for Chronic Disease Prevention and Health Promotion, Office on Smoking and Health; 2014.